Is your prenatal vitamin making you sick?

 There is an increased requirement of iron in the last half of pregnancy.
 As women are often deficient in the first trimester, this leads to quite a dilemma.

-I advise women to eat foods high in iron such as red meat, dried peaches, and apricots.
+I advise women to increase their dietary intake of foods high in iron.
+Foods that are high in iron include red meat, dried peaches, and apricots.
 If a woman is iron-deficient, I recommend Iron & Brain Support which is nice and gentle on the stomach.
 This can be taken a few times weekly if that is all she can tolerate.

 Zinc supplementation is known to cause nausea in some people whether they are pregnant or not.